Stratification of singular hyperkahler quotients: Introduction

-Let $K$ be a compact Lie group acting on a symplectic manifold $M$ in a Hamiltonian way with moment map $\mu:M\to\k^*$.
-Recall that the Marsden--Weinstein theorem \cite{mar74} says that if the action is free, the quotient
+Let $M$ be a hyperk\"ahler manifold and $K$ a compact Lie group acting on $M$ by preserving the hyperk\"ahler structure and with hyperk\"ahler moment map $\mu: M \to \k^* \otimes \R^3$.
+If $K$ acts freely, then the hyperk\"ahler quotient